melsman/mlkit/README.md

 ## Appendix A: Quick Compilation and Installation Guide

-We assume that MLton >= 20051202 is installed on the system as described above.
+For this Linux build, we assume that MLton >= 20051202 is installed as described above.
+For macOS, follow [Native ARM64 on macOS](#native-arm64-on-macos).

 After having checked out the sources from Github, execute the command:
 ```bash